Lohra, Bihar: Geography

 It is located 5 km from Jamui district, in Bihar. and It is 160 km from Patna. the capital of Bihar state.
 It has a population of about 4899 persons living in around 749 households.the land of Lohra is very fertile.
 Alluvial Soil formation which is mostly deposited by several lake/pond and nearest river of this area.

-It's very close to the Jamui, that well connected to the all of India through roads and the main Delhi-Howrah rail line is only 7 kilometres away at Mallepur (the Mallepur railway station is also known as the Jamui railway station).
+It's very close to the Jamui, that well connected to all of India through roads and the main Delhi-Howrah rail line is only 7 kilometres away at Mallepur (the Mallepur railway station is also known as the Jamui railway station).
 The JayaPrakash Narayan International Airport in Patna is about 161 kilometres away and the Gaya International Airport is only 131 kilometres away.
 Situated along the Bihar-Jharkhand border, Jamui is dotted with hills and the small retreat town of Simultala falls within the Jhajha block, on the main Delhi-Howrah rail line.